breuerfelix/breuerfelix.github.io/_posts/18-04-18-Setup-NextCloud-FrontEnd-Nginx-SSL-Backend-Apache2.md

 ```

 ### SSL-Certificates
-There are alot of tutorials out there covering that topic.
+There are a lot of tutorials out there covering that topic.
 You can either use self-signed certificates or let Let's Enctypt handle that for you.
 We will roughly go through this chapter but if you want to have more overview just look at [Digital Ocean's Article](https://www.digitalocean.com/community/tutorials/how-to-set-up-let-s-encrypt-with-nginx-server-blocks-on-ubuntu-16-04) about setting up Nginx with Let's Encrypt.